By Abby Vinas

 Taking Steps to Reduce Your Stress

-So what can you do to prevent these impossible-to-avoid situations?
-Practice stress relief habits on a regular basis.
+So what can you do?
+Try practicing stress relief habits on a regular basis.

 One of the most important stress relief tools available is exercise.
 Regular exercise can provide mental and physical benefits.
 Note of caution: Always be sure to wipe down shared gym equipment and wash your face after a tough workout to combat exercise-related breakouts.